Santa Barbara Spousal Support Attorney

 Divorce is a complicated process driven by many moving parts.
 Under certain circumstances, one of those moving parts can be spousal support, formerly widely known as alimony.
 More details follow below, but spousal support is essentially a requirement of one divorcing spouse (the “supporting spouse”) to make payments to the other divorcing spouse (the “supported spouse”).

 Do you have questions about spousal support in Santa Barbara?
 Morales Law, P.C. can help.
-Contact us online or call (805) 422-7966 for a free consultation.
+Contact us online or call (805) 422-7966 for a consultation.

-Duty to Support Spouse/Spousal Support (Alimony)
+The Duty to Support Spouse & Spousal Support Basics

 Marriage imposes a mutual duty on both parties of support (California Family Code § 720, 4300).
 This duty is gender-neutral, meaning both wife and husband have the duty to support the other spouse.